SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 1) A country tries to enforce dynastarial control over disperate regions instead of an identity centered around nationalism, things go wrong.
 FE — _seperatism_ is engendered, which does not promote the national identity definition to national ideals w/ common culture.
 This is party how the Ottomans went.

 2) A country tries to give up control and have weaker, local governance.
-This means that important national efforts like in China's case for westernization GA could have much lesser effect than if there were to be a stronger central government with shared ideals.
+This means that important national efforts like in China's case for westernization GA could have much lesser effect than if there were to be a stronger central government with shared **ideals**, which would safeguard against GB Cixi-style trading favourites and politiking

+**What factor or factors most strongly determined which states would become "winners" and "losers" in this time period (1815 to roughly 1900)?**
+**A

 ## Defluffifying
 CHOSEN THESIS CLAIM